Blog

 Pregnancy and Lynparza

-Pregnancy status must be checked prior to starting chemotherapy in women of child-bearing age.
+Pregnancy status should be checked prior to starting treatment in women of childbearing age.
 Females of childbearing age must use effective contraception during treatment and for 6 months after the last dose.
 Male patients with partners who can become pregnant should use effective contraception during treatment and for 3 months after the last dose.
 Lynparza may cause fetal harm and is therefore not recommended for women who are breastfeeding during therapy.
 Breastfeeding should also be avoided for at least 1 month after the last dose.

 Side Effects